 Depending on what method you are using to boil water, how much water you use, and the type of pot or kettle, it will vary on how long it takes.

-For example, with a solid fuel stove, you can have boiled water in about 10 minutes.
+For example, you can have boiled water in about 10 minutes with a solid-fuel stove.

 With a Jetboil system, you can boil water in as little as 100 seconds.
-Of course, with a good old campfire, the boiling times can vary a lot depending on how hot your fire is.
+Of course, the boiling times can vary greatly with a good old campfire depending on how hot your fire is.

-There are many different ways to boil water when camping, but the most efficient way is with a Jetboil system.
-These systems can heat up your pot in as little as 100 seconds, and they’re lightweight enough that you can carry it anywhere.
+There are many ways to boil water when camping, but the most efficient way is with a Jetboil system.
+These systems can heat up your pot in as little as 100 seconds and are lightweight enough to carry it anywhere.

-If you don’t have access to power or want something more sustainable for backpacking, then consider bringing one of these solid fuel stoves with you.
+If you don’t have access to power or want something more sustainable for backpacking, consider bringing one of these solid fuel stoves.
 They burn cleanly and efficiently without leaving too much mess behind.

 If you have any questions or comments, please leave them below.